jjvanzon/Circular-Language-Spec/spec/type-safety-genericity-explicit.md

 Fixing the interface of objects results in exactly knowing how an object looks, even though the behavior can be different.

-If you pass an object along to a procedure, the procedure can make no assumptions about the contents of the object, unless it has a fixed class or interface.
+If you pass an object along to a command, the command can make no assumptions about the contents of the object, unless it has a fixed class or interface.

-Type safety only useful so PROCEDURES can make assumptions about the interface or behavior of an object.
+Type safety only useful so COMMANDS can make assumptions about the interface or behavior of an object.

 But when just using an object as a folder, you keep the way the object looks totally variable, so you can put anything in it.
-You won't be running a procedure over it anyway.
+You won't be running a command over it anyway.

 JJ